WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

-The function checks if the current number of elements in the queue has
+The `$schedule_task` function checks if the current number of elements
-already reached the limit.
-If so, the function takes an existing
+in the queue has already reached the limit.
+If so, the function takes
-continuation from the queue and calls `resume_throw` on it.
+an existing continuation from the queue and calls `resume_throw` on

-Note that
+it.

-the `resume_throw` instruction is annotated with a newly defined tag, `$abort`.
+The `resume_throw` instruction is annotated with a newly defined tag,
+`$abort`.
 This tag denotes an exception that will be raised at the
 suspension point of the continuation.
 We then wrap the `resume_throw`
 instruction in a `try_table`, which installs an exception handler for
 `$abort`.
-This exception handler simply does nothing.
+This exception handler simply swallows the exception, which
-Altogether this means that the exception raised at the suspension
-point cannot escape outside of the `$schedule_task` function, which
+means that the exception raised at the suspension point cannot escape
+the `$schedule_task` function.
+The old continuation is deallocated and
-then proceeds to enqueue the continuation given as a function
+the function proceeds to enqueue the new continuation.
-argument.

-Integrating the `$schedule_task` function above into the second
-variant of the task scheduling example (i.e., the variant using
+The full version of the symmetric scheduling example using the
-`switch`) can be found [here](examples/scheduler2-throw.wast).
+`$schedule_task` function can be found
-The changes to the first variant are analogous.
+[here](examples/scheduler2-throw.wast).
+The changes to the asymmetric
+scheduling example are analogous.

 ## Design considerations